voidspawner/void.lang/README.md

 ## V O I D os
 **[⌜ V O I D os ⌟](https://github.com/voidspawner/void.os)** is an Operating System that uses **V O I D lang** to run and create applications and games.

+## V O I D work
+By adding your code to a repository, you transfer the rights to the uploaded code to the owner of that repository **V O I D spawner**.